Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 ## Feature

-This module explains all changes that happen on the UI based on logic of the backend of the game process
+This module explains all changes that happen in UI

 ## Acceptance Criteria